0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 The system thread waits for two minutes and removes the entry , we also have to "fake" the pid to avoid ambiguity conflicts (i.e. a new process is created with the same pid that have just been terminated.)<br/>

 ### Blocking a mapped page writer write
 As mentioned a process may be able to modify a large number of views before the mapped page writer activates.
 We can't prevent those modifications by killing the process , the paging writes have already been "scheduled" as the PTEs were already marked as dirty.
-Once we know a ransomware is executing, and is using memory mapped I/O to encrypt files, we'd like to prevent any modification to a file that is backed by a R/W section created by the said ransomware.
-We cant block the write (i.e. by returning access denied and ```FLT_PREOP_COMPLETE```) as in such case the PFN remains modified , inevtibaly causing the mapped page writer to trigger again.
+Once we know a ransomware is executing, and is using memory mapped I/O to encrypt files, we'd like to prevent any modification to a file that is backed by a R/W section created by the said ransomware, after all our encryption detection logic is statistical.
+We can't block the write (i.e. by returning access denied and ```FLT_PREOP_COMPLETE```) as in such case the PFN remains modified , inevtibaly causing the mapped page writer to trigger again.
 One option could be to lie and "successfully" complete the IRP.

 ```cpp